+Abstract

-Abstract: This document defines the Common Management Interface Specification (CMIS), which may be used by pluggable or on-board modules, such as e.g. QSFP Double Density (QSFP-DD), OSFP, COBO, QSFP, as well as by future module developments with host to module management communication based on a two-wire interface.
-This specification is targeted for systems manufacturers, system integrators, and suppliers of CMIS compliant modules.
+This Implementation Agreement (IA) defines the Common Management Interface Specification (CMIS), which may be used by pluggable or on-board modules, such as QSFP Double Density (QSFP-DD), OSFP, COBO, QSFP, as well as by existing or future module developments with host to module management communication based on a two-wire interface.
+This IA is targeted for systems manufacturers, system integrators, and suppliers of CMIS compliant modules.